 Imagine if you referred to others as just “other,” and not he, she, we, you, they.

-Well, quite frankly, it doesn’t matter.
-Because just like making adjectives agree, and the verbs ser and estar, pronouns are part of your everyday Spanish life.
-(They’re also part of your English existence too, though probably not so you’d notice.)
+Well, it doesn’t matter: because just like making adjectives agree, and the verbs ser and estar, pronouns are part of your everyday Spanish life.

 So what exactly are Spanish pronouns, and what’s their deal?

 - What Are Spanish Pronouns and Why Should You Care About Them?

 - 8 Types of Spanish Pronouns You Should Know